-A delicious, typical Romanian kind of moussaka made with only two main ingredients: potatoes and ground meat.
+A delicious, typical Romanian recipe: potato moussaka cooked with only two main ingredients: potatoes and ground meat.

 That was the way my grandmother cooked.
-With the exception of a few more festive dishes like Sarmale – Traditional Romanian Cabbage Rolls with Pork and Rice or Cozonac – Romanian Sweet Bread with Walnuts, her dishes were simple, quick to make, very seasonal and very cheap, we did not have a lot of money, so she would have to make the most out of very little and when it came to cooking she managed that brilliantly every time, without ever having to sacrifice the quality and the taste.
+With the exception of a few more festive dishes like sarmale - stuffed cabbage rolls or cozonac – Romanian sweet bread with walnuts, her dishes were simple, quick to make, very seasonal and very cheap, we did not have a lot of money, so she would have to make the most out of very little and when it came to cooking she managed that brilliantly every time, without ever having to sacrifice the quality and the taste.

 She would always say that she would prefer to eat meat only once a week, but then always the best meat she could afford and despite the fact that she worked long hours and never had much time, she always walked to the market to buy fresh vegetables and would refuse to buy any veggies at the regular greengrocer's, because only God knew where he got his limp vegetables from.

-I love eggplants and I would gladly put them into the Easy Moussaka with Potatoes as well, although my grandmother never did, but after doing it once and having to eat the moussaka alone for the following three days, I gave that up and stick to my grandmother's original recipe ever since.
+I love eggplants and I would gladly put them into the potato moussaka as well, although my grandmother never did, but after doing it once and having to eat the moussaka alone for the following three days, I gave that up and stick to my grandmother's original recipe ever since.